passwork-me/manuals-en/legacy-php5/LegacyUpdate.md

 ## Data transfer
 Create a database backup and transfer it to the new server.
-Creating and deploying backups is described in [Setting MongoDB backups](../Backups.md).
+Creating and deploying backups is described in [MongoDB Backup](../Backups.md).

 Find the file `<passwork>/app/config/config.ini` and transfer it to the new server.